JenTronic/Build-Letter/README.md

 <li>LibreOffice will now open the new label for final modification - i.e entering of the postage code.</li>
 <li>Save the new label, and click the "Print Label" button.
 </ol>

+# Running code before and after printing

+Some printers may need special configuration, in order to print the labels - or perhaps you just need to run some code when priting.

+If running additional code is needed, you may edit the "Functions.ps1" file, and create new functions, that will run automatically, when a specific printer is selected:

+Before-[printername]: <span style="color:gray;font-size:0.8em">*(Code is running before printing)*</span><br />
+Before-[printername]: <span style="color:gray;font-size:0.8em">*(Code is running after printing)*</span>

+(Note that spaces " " in [printername] must be replaces with underscores "_". )